Month 12, Day 4, Friday 3:45 p.m.

 “About five in the morning.
 On Monday.”

-Siobhan hesitated, wondering if she should offer to pay Liza.
-She smacked herself mentally.
-If she could get away with something for free from the woman for once, she should run before Liza overcame her sleep-deprivation and came to her senses.
+Siobhan hesitated, wondering if she should offer to pay Liza for the care and lodging while she’d been unconscious.
+Then she smacked herself mentally.
+If she could get away with something for free from the woman, she should run before Liza overcame her sleep-deprivation.

-The sun was still a couple hours from rising as she left, and the streets were empty, a layer of unbroken snow covering everything.
+The sun was still a couple of hours from rising as Siobhan hurried out, and the streets were empty, a layer of unbroken snow covering everything.
 She pulled her cloak tighter around herself and felt the angry grumble of her empty stomach.
-She ducked into an empty alley to change back into Sebastien’s form, even though she probably could have transformed in the middle of the street without being noticed.
+Returning to Sebastien’s form in an empty alley felt safest, even though she probably could have transformed in the middle of the street without being noticed.
 She was still wearing the same clothes she’d left the University in a few days before.
 Hopefully Liza hadn’t thought that was strange.
 Women did wear trousers, after all, and even if they didn’t fit her very well, no normal person would jump to the correct conclusion.

-When she got back to the University, she grabbed a change of clothes and went straight to the showers, luxuriating in the warm water and solitude.
+When Sebastien got back to the University, she grabbed a change of clothes and went straight to the showers, luxuriating in the warm water and solitude.

-When the rest of her dorm finally woke, she was again asleep in her bed.
-As the sounds of early morning preparation woke her, she realized she hadn’t done any of her homework.
-Rubbing her temples, she took a deep breath and swallowed a half-dose of the anti-anxiety potion.
+She was again asleep in her bed when the rest of her dorm finally woke.
+As the sounds of early morning preparation woke her, she realized she hadn’t done any of her homework over the weekend.
+Rubbing her temples, she took a deep breath, then fumbled with the vial containing the anti-anxiety potion and swallowed a half-dose.
 ‘I needed the rest.
 Missing one weekend’s worth of homework won’t lower my grade so far that I fail.
 Probably.’

 Westbay, who was just getting dressed as she left, gave her a questioning look.

 She pondered her situation as she ate the bland breakfast slop.
-Now that her mind was clear again, she realized she’d been acting irrationally before.
+Now that her mind was clear again, she realized she’d been acting irrationally.
 Maybe it was a byproduct of the original Will-strain, added to the ongoing stress that she hadn’t been able to escape even before then.

 She forced herself to keep eating despite her sudden lack of appetite.
 She needed all her energy, and the basic meal options barely provided enough to sate a working thaumaturge’s increased caloric needs.